Multiscale scanning with nuisance parameters

-For many other distributional settings such as Binomial or Poisson distributions, the situation is slightly more delicate.
-First steps to treat this case have been taken by \citet{a97,a98,asn16}, who proposed distributional approximations of $T_n$ in a Poissonian setting.
+For many other distributional settings such as Binomial or Poisson distributions, the situation is more delicate.
+First steps have been taken by \citet{a97,a98,asn16}, who proposed distributional approximations of $T_n$ in a {Poisson} setting {under knowledge of a baseline intensity $\theta_0$}.
 However, those results are limited to one fixed scale.
 Another approach is based on tail bounds for $T_R$ as proven in \citet{w22}, which can be combined with a Bonferroni correction to ensure \eqref{eq:threshold} also in a multiscale setting.
-Complete multiscale approximations of $T_n$ in \eqref{eq:Tn} have been proposed in case of Bernoulli and Binomial fields by \citet{w10} or in a general exponential family setting by \citet{kmw20}.
-The latter result provides an invariance principle, which allows (given the baseline parameter $\theta_0$ and the nuisance parameters $\xi$) to approximate the distribution of $T_n$ by an easy to compute Gaussian approximation
+Complete multiscale approximations of $T_n$ in \eqref{eq:Tn} have been proposed in case of Bernoulli and Binomial fields by \citet{w10} or in a {more} general exponential family setting by \citet{kmw20} under knowledge of $\theta_0$ and $\xi$.
+The latter result is based on an invariance principle, which allows (given the baseline parameter $\theta_0$ and the nuisance parameters $\xi$) to approximate the distribution of $T_n$ by {the distribution in the Gaussian case as above, i.e.}

-with i.i.d. standard normal r.v.'s $X_i$, $i \in I_n^d$.
-Consequently, it is possible to simulate an appropriate threshold $\eta$ in \eqref{eq:threshold} in practice.